 Design Seeds is absolutely fantastic inspiration tool.
-Here you can find color palettes inspired by images of flowers, crops, nature, countryside.
-You can choose the color you like and see different pictures and color combinations that may inspire you to start you design project and a perfect palette.
+Here you can find color palettes inspired by images of flowers, crops, nature, and countryside.
+You can choose the color you like and see different pictures and color combinations that may inspire you to start your design project and a perfect palette.

 Stylify helps designers quickly gain an overview of the style guide of a site, including colours, fonts, sizing and spacing.

 Canva is a great website, which empowers the world to design.
-There you can find useful tips and hottest design trends, tutorials and examples.
+There you can find useful tips and the hottest design trends, tutorials, and examples.
 They have a very good blog, where leading designers share their know-how and explain how to work with colors.

 ColorPick is a quick and easy to use color eye -dropper with zoomed drag-able preview.